 6. Relax at one of the beaches of Villefranche-sur-Mer

-I’ve spent many spring and summer days on this beach and it quickly became one of my favorite beaches on the Cรดte d’Azur.
+I’ve spent many spring and summer days on this beach, and it quickly became one of my favorite beaches on the Côte d’Azur.
 What makes it special is its gradual slope, resulting in the warmest sea waters during spring compared to other beaches near Nice.
 Also, it features a mix of fine sand near the waterline and pebbles on the outer ends.
 So, if you arrive early enough, you can get a comfortable spot.
-Or, opt for the affordable option at the beach club.

 There’s also a lesser-known pebble beach in Villefranche-sur-Mer on the western side of the bay near the old port (La Darse).
 However, during the summer months, Plage de la Darse can get very crowded.
 Plus, there’s a lot of passage from boats.
 Just right of Plage de la Darse is an excellent snorkeling spot.